Central Bank of Iran: Gold reserves

 In October 2010, Iran's gold reserves hit "record high" as the Central Bank took "preventive measures" to avoid a possible asset freeze by Western countries.
-In 2009, when the gold price was on average $656 per ounce, a "few hundred tons" of gold were imported, IRNA quoted CBI Governor Mahmoud Bahmani.
-"At present, the price of each ounce of gold is $1,230.
-Consequently, the value of the national reserves has risen by a few billion dollars" he said.
-Iran has changed 15% of its foreign exchange reserves into gold as the number is 1.7% for countries such as India and China (see also: U.S. sanctions against Iran.)
+Iran has changed 15% of its foreign exchange reserves into gold (see also: U.S. sanctions against Iran.)

 In January 2012, the head of Tehran's Chamber of Commerce reported that Iran had 907 tons of gold, purchased at an average of $600 per ounce and worth $54 billion at the current price.
 The CBI governor however reports only 500 tons (i.e. above ground gold reserves).
 The discrepancy is unexplained but the 907 tons could (mistakenly) include below-ground gold reserves (320 metric tons as of 2012) and possibly the gold in Iranian private hands (~100 tons in coins or bullion).
 In 2014, reports from the Central Bank put its gold stores at 90 tons only, the rest possibly used in barter trade following sanctions.